Emma-blnch/Ft_printf/README.md

 We have to handle the following conversions: cspdiuxX% for our mandatory part.

 ## 📍 **Bonus**
+What to do for the bonus part:
+> - Manage any combination of the following flags: ’-0.’ and the field minimum width under all conversions.
+> - Manage all the following flags: ’# +’ (Yes, one of them is a space)

 I started to do the bonus when my madatory part worked perfectly which is a BIG mistake.
 As stated in the subject :
 > If you plan to complete the bonus part, think about the implementation of your extra features from the start.
 This way, you will avoid the pitfalls of a naive approach.